-goan vegetable curry recipe with step by step photos – here’s a dish which i have grown up having. this famous goan curry used to be made twice or thrice a week at my home. sometimes with fish and sometimes with prawns. when making with prawns, okra/bhindi was added.
+Goan curry recipe with step by step photos – here’s a dish which I have grown up having.
+This famous Goan vegetable curry used to be made twice or thrice a week at my home.
+Sometimes with fish and sometimes with prawns.
+When made with prawns, okra/bhindi was added.

-after becoming a vegetarian, i started making the same curry with mix vegetables and mushrooms. i love the flavors of the coconut based masala in this veg curry. till today this goan curry is one of my favorite curry to go with steamed rice. another similar recipe on the blog is this tomato curry.
+After becoming a vegetarian, I started making the same curry with mix vegetables and mushrooms.
+I love the flavors of the coconut-based masala in this delicious curry. till today this Goan curry is one of my favorite curries to go with steamed rice.
+Another similar recipe on the blog is this Tomato curry.

-the color of the curry can vary from a range of light orange to dark orange to a bright red color. this color variation depends on the color pigment intensity of the dry red chilies.
+The color of this Goan curry can vary from a range of light orange to dark orange to a bright red color.
+This color variation depends on the color pigment intensity of the dry red chilies.

-we always add kashmiri red chilies in this curry. in the absence of kashmiri chilies, even byadagi/bedgi red chilies work well. they give a nice bright color to the curry, without making it hot. i would suggest you to add chilies which are less hot or medium hot.
+We always add Kashmiri red chilies in this veg curry.
+In the absence of Kashmiri chilies, even byadagi/bedgi red chilies work well.
+They give a nice bright color to the curry, without making it hot.
+I would suggest you to add chilies which are less hot or medium hot.

 - 1 cup grated fresh coconut